 However, it might not be so obvious how you decipher what your smart meter is telling you, especially if it doesn’t have an easy-to-read digital display.
-Readings should be sent to your supplier automatically, but it can still be useful to you to learn how to read them, especially when it comes to monitoring your usage.
+Readings should be sent to your supplier automatically, but it can still be useful to you to learn how to read them.

 This article will explain how to understand your smart meter and, for those that have them, your smart meter display.